 There are three “mores” necessary in order to leap over the high standard set by Christ, contentment, commitment, and Christlikeness.
 Being content with one another is vital.
 The context of God’s declaration – “I hate divorce” – specifically talks about being discontented with the “wife of your youth”.
 Spouses are not to be traded in for a newer model.
 Contentment requires that we forgive the faults of each other and that we ground our expectations in reality.
 Commitment is the anchor that sees a marriage through the times when the waves are high and the wind is contrary.
 Even if battle lines have been drawn commitment declares that we will see this through until healing and forgiveness can be found.
 The final “more” is Christlikeness.
 Loving each other in the same way that Christ loves us – a sacrificial love based on hope-filled truth.
 Quick to forgive.
 Filled with grace and mercy.
 Patient.
 Yoked together in peace.

 It is not impossible!
 I’ve seen and experienced it in the love and care my dad lavished on mom in her last days.
-I’ve watched it in the lives of both sets of my grandparents has they loved each other through seventy plus years of good times and bad, plenty and poverty, wartime separations and peacetime struggles, and through times of health and sickness.
-In all of these examples they were content with each other, committed to each other for the long haul, and loved each other with Christ like love.
+I’ve watched it in the lives of both sets of my grandparents have they loved each other through seventy plus years of good times and bad, plenty and poverty, wartime separations and peacetime struggles, and through times of health and sickness.
+In all of these examples, they were content with each other, committed to each other for the long haul, and loved each other with Christ-like love.
 What God had joined together no one could separate.